 Memory Mnemonics for Financial Markets Chapter 10

-The chapter has three blocks that students consistently mix up in the board exam: the five money market instruments, the five methods of floatation, and the three SEBI function groups.
-The mnemonics below match how the handwritten notes annotate each block.
+Students consistently mix up three blocks in the board exam: the five money market instruments, the five floatation methods, and the three SEBI function groups.
+These mnemonics match the notebook's own annotations.

 Diagram Inventory in the Financial Markets Handwritten Notes

-Every hand-drawn box and arrow in the PDF is listed here so a student can jump to the right page during last-day revision instead of flipping through every page.
+Every hand-drawn box and arrow in the PDF is listed here, so a student can jump to the right page during last-day revision.

 | Diagram | Page | Use during revision |